USS Kittiwake: Service history

 Kittiwake continued operating from Norfolk until 1 August 1961, when she departed for the Mediterranean.
 Arriving at Rota, Spain, on 15 August, she cruised the Mediterranean from Spain to Greece while deployed with the United States Sixth Fleet.
 After supporting submarine maneuvers from Piraeus, Greece, from 20 September to 9 October, she departed the Mediterranean on 8 November and arrived in Norfolk on 18 November.
 She then conducted operations from Norfolk for the next 18 months.
 While on duty off Key West 2 February 1963, she sighted a Cuban boat, Jose Maria Perez and took on board 12 refugees (including three children) fleeing Cuba; they were carried to safety at Key West.

-Departing Charleston, South Carolina, 16 April, Kittiwake arrived at St. Nazaire, France, 3 May with two Landing Craft Utility (LCU's) in tow.
+Departing Charleston, South Carolina, 16 April, Kittiwake arrived at St. Nazaire, France, 3 May with two Landing Craft Utility (LCUs) in tow.
 She proceeded to the Mediterranean on 10 May and reached Rota on the 14th.
 She participated in fleet operations for more than two months before departing Rota 31 July for the United States.
 Returning to Norfolk on 10 August 1963, she resumed training and support operations with submarines along the Atlantic coast.
 Through 1964 and 1965, Kittiwake continued her role in maintaining the readiness of individual submarines, which were to carry out their defense and deterrence missions effectively.
 She escorted them as they left the United States East Coast shipyards for sea trials, standing ready to come to their rescue should difficulties arise.
 Constant exercise in using weapons by submarines was furnished by Kittiwake, such as running as a target and recovering exercise torpedoes and mines.
 The operations ranged from the Virginia Capes to the Atlantic missile range off Florida.
 On 6 April 1965, she departed Norfolk with submarines for exercises off the coast of Spain, thence to the Mediterranean Sea.